rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+11/03/2014 - Rodger

+	- Minor update for query.php
+		- Added error message reporting from SQL terminal into response if PDO query fails.

 10/03/2014 - Rodger

 	- Updated test_data.php